alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CycleControl-v1.md

     the battery level is not above threshold to start its cleaning operation
   * **Working** --- the device is executing its peculiar operation
-  * **ReadyToStart** --- the cycle has been selected and the device is waiting the explicit start command from the user to execute it
+  * **ReadyToStart** --- the cycle has been selected and the device is waiting the start to execute it
   * **DelayedStart** --- the execution of the cycle is being delayed until the specified time elapses
   * **Paused** --- the device is in pause, its operation is on hold